 - alopecia areata universalis — complete hair loss (occurs in about 5 percent of cases), across the entire scalp, face and body, including areas like the eyebrows, eyelashes, arms, legs and pubic hair

-- Nail changes: Research shows that nail changes occur in ten to 38 percent of patients with alopecia areata.
+Research shows that nail changes occur in 10 to 38 percent of patients with alopecia areata.
 The severity of the changes corresponds with the extent of hair loss.
 Some common changes include nail pitting (depressions in your fingernails or toenails), rough, sandpapered nails, and vertical ridges or lines that run from the base of the nail to the top.

 With alopecia areata, your white blood cells — which are supposed to protect your body from foreign invaders like viruses and bacteria — attack the cells of the hair follicles that normally grow rapidly.
 As a result of this, the hair follicles become smaller and slow down hair production.